sammyhenningsson/shaf/README.md

   end
 end
 ```
 When serialized these forms contain an array of _fields_ that specifies all attributes that are accepted for create/update.
 Each field has a `name` property that MUST be used as key when constructing a payload to be submitted.
 Each field also has a type which declares the kind of value that are accepted (currently only string and integer are supported) and a label that may be used when rendering the form to a user.
+If a field has the attribute `required` set to `true`, then that field MUST be set when submitting the form.
+If a field includes a `value` attribute, then that value SHOULD be presented to the user and unless changed, the value MUST be included when the form is submitted.
 When submitting the form it MUST be sent to the url in _href_ with the HTTP method specified in _method_ with the Content-Type header set to the value of _type_.
 Here's the create form from the [Getting started](#getting-started) section.
 ```sh
     "create-form": {
       "method": "POST",